Protoje

-Oje Ken Ollivierre (born 14 June 1981), popularly known as Protoje, is a contemporary reggae singer and songwriter from Jamaica.
-His mother is Jamaican singer Lorna Bennett, best known for her 1972 rendition of "Breakfast in Bed".
+Oje Ken Ollivierre (born 14 June 1981), popularly known as Protoje, is a Jamaican of Afro-European heritage, a contemporary reggae singer and songwriter.
+His mother is Jamaican singer and lawyer Lorna Bennett, best known for her 1972 rendition of "Breakfast in Bed".
 His father is a former calypso singer Mike Ollivierre from the island nation of Saint Vincent and the Grenadines.
-He has one daughter with his wife Lindsay.

 Music career

 He was born in Saint Elizabeth, Jamaica.
 Protoje first gained notice for his 2005 mixtape Lyrical Overdose Volume 1, featuring mostly hip hop-influenced songs.
 With a guest appearance by Busy Signal, however, his future career was leveled as a reggae and dancehall artist.
 In 2010, Protoje began working with Don Corleon Records, run by his cousin and popular Jamaican producer Don Corleon.
 After releasing "Dread", "JA" and "Roll" in 2010, Protoje's debut album, entitled The Seven Year Itch, was released on 25 January 2011.
 The first single off the album, dubbed "Arguments" (2009), was responsible for his early popularity in Jamaica.
 In 2011, he released another single off the album entitled "Rasta Love" featuring Ky-Mani Marley.

 His second album, The 8 Year Affair, was released 12 February 2013.
 "Who Dem a Program" was the first single released from the album in January 2012, with "This Is Not a Marijuana Song" following mid-year.
 "Kingston Be Wise" was heavily promoted via traditional and social media.
 On the day of its release, 5 November 2012, the music video became the most viewed YouTube link among internet users in Jamaica.
 The hashtag #KBW was used on Twitter.
 The song "Kingston Be Wise" (a remake of Ini Kamoze's song "England be nice") was featured in the video game Grand Theft Auto V on the in-game "Blue Ark" radio station, increasing its popularity further and making an international name for the reggae artist.
 Protoje cited reggae artist Ini Kamoze and group Black Uhuru as influences when recording the album.